Defective Drug Lawyer in Fairfax, VA

 If you were injured or became ill because of a defective drug, you may be eligible for compensation from the drug maker, the doctor, the pharmacist, or other liable parties.
-At the Parrish Law Firm, PLLC, our legal team helps victims of defective drug cases file for compensation to hold the proper medical personnel and/or pharmaceutical manufacturers accountable.
+At the Parrish Law Firm, PLLC, a defective drug lawyer will help victims of defective drug cases file for compensation to hold the proper medical personnel and/or pharmaceutical manufacturers accountable.
 We work hard to fight for your rights and have you receive the compensation you are entitled to.

 At the Parrish Law Group, PLLC, we do not collect any attorney’s fees until our clients get paid.
 If you would like to discuss the details of your defective drugs case in Fairfax, feel free to call our legal team for a free consultation and case evaluation.
 Call now at (571) 229-1800.